 Nori (roasted seaweed) sheets

 Cook 4 cups of medium grain rice.
-Long grain and Uncle Benโs rice will not work with this recipe.
+Long grain and Uncle Ben’s rice will not work with this recipe.
 The cooked texture should be sticky.
+While the rice is cooking, caramelize 1 cup of Yoshida sauce, or any teriyaki sauce of your choice, in a saucepan.
+While that’s caramelizing, cut the spam into 1/4″ slices and fry on medium heat to desired crispness in a separate pan.

-Once the sauce has caramelized (approximately 5 minutes on medium/medium-high), add cooked Spam slices and let them sautรฉ for a minute or so.
+Cut 5-6 nori sheets in half and set aside while the spam cooks.
+Once the sauce has caramelized (approximately3- 5 minutes on medium/medium-high), add cooked Spam slices and let them sauté for a minute or so.

-Now itโs time to build your Spam musubi.
-Youโll need a bowl full of water to dip your musubi maker into between each prepared musubi.
-Add a thin layer of rice, about 3/4โ, and press down.
+Now it’s time to build your Spam musubi.
+You’ll need a bowl full of water to dip your musubi maker into between each prepared musubi.
+Add a thin layer of rice, about 3/4”, and press down.

-Add a slice of Spam on top of the pressed rice.
+Add a slice of Spam on top of the pressed rice, then add another thin layer of pressed rice on top.

 Hold the musubi press down while you gently pull on the rectangular musubi maker.

-Now itโs time to wrap your mususbi.
+Now it’s time to wrap your mususbi.
 Place a halved sheet of nori on a dry surface and place the musubi on top.

 Lift the edges to wrap the musubi.
 Make sure you use your finger to seal the end with water.

-Enjoy your Spam musubis!
+Enjoy your Spam musubi!

-Optional: Feel free to skip the teriyaki sauce if itโs not your thing.
-Itโll taste just as yummy.
+Optional: Feel free to skip the teriyaki sauce if it’s not your thing.
+It’ll taste just as yummy.
 Add a half teaspoon of minced garlic to your teriyaki sauce if desired.

-Also, I’d like to give a special shoutout to my daughter’s nail tech.
+*Shoutout to my daughter’s nail tech.